Discover G4X™

 Unprecedented Sample Throughput

-With nearly 10x more throughput than other systems and up to 128 samples per run, the G4X is uniquely capable of powering large translational studies.
+~10 times more throughput than other systems and up to 128 samples per run.

 The system’s higher throughput is squarely aligned with current needs of the spatial biology field, where increased sample volumes and lower turnaround-times can enable larger studies, adoption into translational or clinical trial settings, as well as higher return-of-investment and reduced costs for researchers and core facilities”.